Glossary of Immigration Terminology

 OISC is the body responsible for ensuring that all immigration advisers meet the requirements of good practice.

 The PBS has been implemented by the Home Office.
 It is the most radical reworking of the immigration system in a generation.
 It is based on the Australian model and involves the consolidation of 80+ existing routes in to a structured 5 tier system.
 Applicants now need to pass a points based assessment to enter or remain in the UK.
 It applies to everyone who needs immigration permission to come to the UK to work or study, and to all organisations that offer them employment and/or courses of study.
 The five tiers are:

 - Tier 1- Highly skilled individuals

 - Tier 2- Skilled workers with a job offer

-- Tier 3- Low skilled workers to fill specific temporary labour shortages (Currently no plans to introduce this tier)
+- Tier 3- Low skilled workers to fill specific temporary labour shortages (currently not in use)